 \section{Real Data Applications}

-In this section, we reanalyze the Basque Country case study \citep{abadie2003economic} using SC and our proposed method.
-The original study examined the economic impact of terrorism in the Basque Country, where the outcome of interest was per capita GDP for the Basque Country and $N=16$ other Spanish regions (e.g., Madrid, Baleares, and Rioja) observed from 1955 to 1997 ($T=43$).
-Since terrorism occurred only in the Basque Country, we consider it the treated unit, with the remaining regions serving as controls.} The pre-treatment period covers 1955–1969 ($T_0=15$), before the first wave of terrorist activity, and the post-treatment period spans 1970–1997 ($T_1=28$).
-To assess the economic impact of terrorism in the Basque Country between 1970 and 1997, \citet{abadie2003economic} introduced the SC method to construct a counterfactual trajectory of GDP in the absence of terrorism and compare it with the observed GDP.
-The counterfactual was obtained as a weighted average of control units, with weights selected to match the Basque Country on pre-treatment outcomes and key economic and demographic covariates.
-For details of the original implementation, see \citet{abadie2003economic}.
+In this section, we reanalyze the Basque Country case study of \citet{abadie2003economic} using SC and our proposed method.
+The study examined the economic impact of terrorism on per capita GDP for the Basque Country and $N=16$ Spanish regions from 1955–1997 ($T=43$).
+Since terrorism affected only the Basque Country, it is considered treated, with the remaining regions as controls.
+The pre-treatment period is 1955–1969 ($T_0=15$); the post-treatment period is 1970–1997 ($T_1=28$).
+The original SC analysis matched the Basque Country to a weighted average of control regions using both pre-treatment outcomes and additional covariates; see \citet{abadie2003economic}.